-By Paul Grogan, The Boston Foundation1
+Paul Grogan The Boston Foundation

-ver the last three decades, our industry has made dramatic strides in rebuilding the physical fabric of neighborhoods.
+his volume offers a series of views on the future of community development.
+The future entails developing effective ways to increase human development.
+Over the last three decades, our industry has made dramatic strides in rebuilding the physical fabric of neighborhoods.
 It has mobilized people and resources, attracting millions of dollars of investments in affordable housing, urban supermarkets, daycare centers, community centers, and school buildings.
 New community-police partnerships linked to revitalization strategies have restored a basic sense of safety in urban neighborhoods.
 In many strong-market cities, we witnessed the virtual elimination of physical blight-trash-strewn vacant lots, abandoned buildings, and crumbling streets and sidewalks are things of the past.
 Yet despite great successes in reversing disinvestment, we face persistent poverty and the prevalence of fragile families.
 In an economy with shrinking opportunity for low-skilled workers, low- and middle-income families struggle in an increasingly difficult landscape.
 A "back-to-the-city movement" intensifies competition for land and drives up rents, schools continue to fail students, and globalization undermines wide swaths of employment that formerly provided a decent living and a ladder of opportunity for workers without college or advanced degrees.